Synonyms for smooth

 usage: make smooth or smoother, as if by rubbing; "smooth the surface of the wood"

-2. polish, smooth, smoothen, shine, beautify, embellish, prettify
+2. polish, smooth, smoothen, shine, fancify, beautify, embellish, prettify

-usage: (of surfaces) make shine; "shine the silver, please"; "polish my shoes"
+usage: make (a surface) shine; "shine the silver, please"; "polish my shoes"

-usage: free from obstructions; "smooth the way towards peace negociations"
+usage: free from obstructions; "smooth the way towards peace negotiations"

 Adjective

-1. smooth (vs. rough), creaseless, uncreased, fast, glassy, glossy, satiny, sleek, silken, silky, silklike, slick, seamless, unlined, unseamed, velvet, velvety, waxlike, waxy, ceraceous, marmoreal, marmorean, even, fine, ironed, slippery#1, slippy
+1. smooth (vs. rough), creaseless, uncreased, even-textured, fast, fine-textured, smooth-textured, glassy, seamless, unlined, unseamed, streamlined, aerodynamic, flowing, sleek, velvet, velvety, velvet-textured, even, fine, ironed, slippery#1, slippy

 usage: having a surface free from roughness or bumps or ridges or irregularities; "smooth skin"; "a smooth tabletop"; "smooth fabric"; "a smooth road"; "water as smooth as a mirror"

-2. politic, smooth, suave, diplomatic (vs. undiplomatic), diplomatical
+2. politic, smooth, suave, bland, diplomatic (vs. undiplomatic), diplomatical

-usage: smoothly agreeable and courteous with a degree of sophistication; "he was too politic to quarrel with so important a personage"; "the hostess averted a confrontation between two guests with a diplomatic change of subject"; "the manager pacified the customer with a smooth apology for the error"; "affable, suave, moderate men...smugly convinced of their respectability" - Ezra Pound
+usage: smoothly agreeable and courteous with a degree of sophistication; "he was too politic to quarrel with so important a personage"; "the manager pacified the customer with a smooth apology for the error"

 3. smooth (vs. rough), entire, repand, sinuate, undulate, unnotched, untoothed, simple#6, unsubdivided, compound